Welcome to our community!

 Click here to see a map showing the Highland Lakes Habitat for Humanity Service Area

 Habitat’s homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners.
 We assist them to obtain an affordable mortgage which they pay to us, and we oversee the repayment.
 We secure financial and in-kind donations, outreach to individuals, businesses and churches for support.
-Our Board of Directors coordinate and manage the volunteers, manages the entire home building process.
-And manages the business operations.
-We have successfully recruited and retained over the years d a dedicated team of unpaid and reliable volunteers to help build homes.
+Our Board of Directors coordinate and manage the volunteers and manage the entire home building process and the business operations of the organization.
+Over the years, we have successfully recruited and retained a dedicated team of unpaid and reliable volunteers to help build homes.

 Leadership